-1. Infuse tea by combining tea leaves and vodka in a large bottle.† Replace bottle top and shake vigorously to distribute evenly.
+1. INFUSE the tea by combining tea leaves and vodka in a large bottle‡.
+Replace bottle top and shake vigorously to distribute evenly.
 Allow to “steep” for just 30 minutes (no longer, or else the bitter tannins start to infuse).
 Strain into the vodka bottle.

-2. Combine vodka, lemon juice and simple syrup in a cocktail shaker with ice.
+2. COMBINE the vodka, lemon juice and simple syrup in a cocktail shaker with ice.
 Shake for 15 seconds to fully incorporate.

 *Black tea is generally brewed by pouring boiling water over the loose tea and allowing the leaves to steep for three to five minutes.
 The boiling water releases the volatile oils in the leaf, which provide the flavor.